IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 If there is not enough space to display all tab headers, the tab group shows **More tabs** menu, which contains the non-visible tabs.
 If you click a tab item in that menu, the tab gets selected and moved to the first position.

+The tabs also can be reordered without being detached from the tab group in which they are located.
+You can click on a tab of your choice and drag it left or right to the position you want it to be.
+If you drag the selected tab outside of the tabs area it will be detached into a floating pane.
+Please note that you can't drag tab with child content pane that has [`allowFloating`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igccontentpane.html#allowfloating) property set to `false` outside of the tabs area.

 ### Document Host

 The [document host]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdocumenthost.html) is an area of tabs for documents, similar to the one in Visual Studio for code editing and design view.
 Here is how to define a document host with two document tabs: